mhoennig/hs.hsadmin.ng/sql/rbac.md

 Thus, if you want to access anything below a customer, assume its role first.

 There is actually another speciality in the customer roles:
-For all others, a user defined by the customer gets the owner role assigned, just for the customer, the owners role is assigned to the 'administrators'.
+For all others, a user defined by the customer gets the owner role assigned, just for the customer, the owner's role is assigned to the 'administrators' role.

 ### Package Roles